gjabel/personal-site/content/post/global-migrant-stocks.md

 </div>
 <br>

-In the second plot the sector axis vary to match the type of migrants (all or forced) so show the relative differences in patterns.
+In the second plot the sector axis vary to match the type of migrants (all migrants or forced migrants) so show the relative differences in patterns.

 <div id="carousel_forced2" class="carousel slide">
   <!-- Indicators -->